-Did you suffer a brain or spinal cord injury in an accident?
+Did you suffer a brain or spinal cord injury in a work accident?
 If so, you could be owed significant compensation from the party responsible.
-The brain and spinal cord injury lawyers at Williams Hart are here to listen to you and help you get the money you are owed for your claim.
+The Houston brain and spinal cord injury lawyers at Williams Hart & Boundas are here to listen to you and help you get the money you are owed for your claim.
 Don’t wait.
 Contact us now.

 Two types of injuries that can have a lifelong impact on victims are brain and spinal cord injuries.
 In many cases, these injuries have not only profound effects on victims, but also the immediate family members of victims who must provide full-time assistance for their loved one.